marick/refactoring-examples/split-into-two/ruby/README.md

       object.is_sent.message(arg1, arg2)
     }

-In a more familiar mocking notation, this would be written:
+In a more familiar mocking notation, the same thing would be written:

     object.expects(:message).with(arg1, arg2)
     ... some code execution ...

-I like my format because it reads funny to see the effect specified before the cause.
-That's required in languages without blocks, but Ruby's not one of those languages.

 **listening in tests**